Tri-County’s Top Students Honored at Awards CeremonyRead More

 Step 6: Submit Remaining Connect to College Forms.

 - Take the "Sponsorship Form" and the "High School Information Form" to the guidance office of the public high school you hope to sponsor you in Connect to College.
 Have an official from the school complete the forms and give them to you so you can submit them to us.
-Or, you can have the school fax the forms to us at (864) 646-1463, attention: Kris Coleman, Connect to College Office Manager.
+Or, you can have the school fax the forms to us at (864) 646-1463, attention: Cathy Strasser, Connect to College Office Manager.